 - Applicants must be studying in Canada at a Canadian University.**

 - Applicants normally will be enrolled in a Nursing PhD program.
 If enrolled in a different health-related field, the applicant must provide a rationale for how the studies will promote advancement in nursing.

 - Applicants must be a member in good standing with ARNNL.***

 * Applicants are permitted to be studying in another Canadian province, however their primary residence must be NL.

 ** An exception may be made for applicants registered in a Doctor of Nursing Practice program, if there is no equivalent offered by a Canadian university.

 ***Applicants must provide proof to CNF of a current practicing license, non-practicing membership or resignation in good standing.

 Please see the CNF website for the application deadline.
-Applications must be submitted no later than midnight March 31st.
-If you need to mail supporting documentation to CNF's office, it must be postmarked on or before March 31st.
+Applications must be submitted no later than midnight February 22nd.
+If you need to mail supporting documentation to CNF's office, it must be postmarked on or before the deadline date.